Top 11 Ways to iPhone 7 Speaker Greyed out During Call

 Step 4: Click Restore button again.

-To resolve the problem of iPhone speaker button not working during calls, you can also try to fix it by resetting all settings.
+To resolve the problem of iPhone 7 no sound on calls speaker greyed out, you can also try to fix it by resetting all settings.
 This method will be conducive to you when your problem is caused by a software error.
 Here are the specific steps that you can follow to reset all settings on your iPhone and repair it.

 Step 1: Head to the Settings app on your disabled iPhone, and hit on the General option.